davidcalikes/Late-Gigs/docs/README.md

 - __Send Email Feature__

-    When I started this project, I thought about the practicalities of how I would inform users if a successful match is made.
+    When I started this project I set myself the challenge of incoporating email into the app as I thought it would best suit the practicalities of how I would inform users if a successful match is made.

     The Email Feature, powered by Google's Gmail API has two principle uses.